Next Page Previous Page Home Tools & Aids Search Handbook

 Validating the prediction equation thus means that we do a final check as to whether any other variables may have been inadvertently left out of the prediction equation, including variables drifting with time.

-The graphical residual analysis thus consists of scatter plots of the residuals versus all 3 factors and 4 interactions (all such plots should be structureless), a scatter plot of the residuals versus run sequence (which also should be structureless), and a normal probability plot of the residuals (which should be near linear).
+The graphical residual analysis thus consists of scatter plots of the residuals versus all three factors and four interactions (all such plots should be structureless), a scatter plot of the residuals versus run sequence (which also should be structureless), and a normal probability plot of the residuals (which should be near linear).
 We present such plots below.

 Residual Plots